Ebazhanov/linkedin-skill-assessments-quizzes/rust/rust-quiz.md

 #### Q35.
 Generics are useful when you **\_**.

-- [ ] need to reduce code duplication by concretizing vales and restricting paramaters in functions
+- [ ] need to reduce code duplication by concretizing values and restricting parameters in functions
-- [x] need to reduce code duplication by abstarting vales further, such as in function paramters
+- [x] need to reduce code duplication by abstracting values further, such as in function parameters
-- [ ] need a supertait
+- [ ] need a supertrait
 - [ ] are not sure if you need a specific kind of trait

 #### Q36. **\_** cannot be destructed.